Research

 • Implications of ER strategies.
 We often investigate correlates or outcomes of particular emotion regulation strategies.
 For example, we assessed cognitive and emotional reactions after failure based on children’s level of rumination, which has implications for school performance (Gentzler, Wheat, Palmer, & Burwell, 2013).
 With positive affect regulation, young adolescents who savored a positive life event had higher levels of sustained positive affect about the event, even when controlling for initial positive reactions (Gentzler, Morey, Palmer, & Yi, 2012).
 Additionally, children who more often dampened their positive events were rated as having more internalizing and externalizing problems by their parents.

 • The pursuit of happiness, well-being, or positive affect.
 Happiness is often considered one of the most important aspects of life (as well as parents’ # 1 wish for their children), yet we do not know a lot about the pursuit of it.
 There are many benefits to feeling positive affect and happiness (Fredrickson, 1998; Lyubomirsky, King, & Diener, 2005; Ramsey & Gentzler, 2015), but if people prioritize their own happiness too much, it could be problematic (Mauss, Tamir, Anderson, & Savino, 2011).
 We published findings from 3 studies indicating that youth who excessively value their happiness report higher levels of depressive symptoms (Gentzler, Palmer, Ford, Moran, & Mauss, 2019).
 We also are investigating youth’s pursuit of hedonic and eudaimonic wellbeing.
-In an NIH-funded project, we are studying these processes longitudinally in a sample of 9th graders, with collaborators from WVU and other universities: Amy Root, Christa Lilly, Iris Mauss, Alfgeir Kristjansson, Maria Kovacs, and Veronika Huta.
+In an NIH-funded project, we are studying these processes longitudinally in a sample of 9th graders, with collaborators: Amy Root, Christa Lilly, Iris Mauss, Alfgeir Kristjansson, Maria Kovacs, and Veronika Huta.

 • Development of Emotion Regulation – What factors might contribute to individual or group differences in ER?
-How can we promote children’s emotional well-being?

 • Beliefs about emotions.
 We have been studying how people think about emotions as a potentially important predictor of emotion socialization, emotion regulation, and adjustment.
 For example, we applied Tsai’s concept of ideal affect and affect valuation theory (Tsai, 2007) to parental emotion socialization of children’s positive affect.
 Even within a culturally homogenous sample, we found that mothers who want their child to feel more high-arousal positive emotions (excitement, etc.) are more likely to encourage behaviors (celebrating) likely to elicit those emotions, whereas mothers who want their child to feel low-arousal positive emotions encourage different responses (e.g., being affectionate; Gentzler, Palmer, Yi, Root, & Moran, 2018).
 In Jennifer Morey’s dissertation, she found that parents who have more positive beliefs about emotions (meta-emotion philosophy) are more accurate in reading children’s emotions expressions and have more desire to interact with children (Morey & Gentzler, 2017).